nautobot/nautobot/nautobot/docs/user-guide/feature-guides/getting-started/vlans-and-vlan-groups.md

 3. Click on the name of the Device you wish to add a VLAN to (`edge2.van1`) in this example
 4. Click on the `Edit` button for the `xe-0/0/0` Interface to go to the `Editing interface xe-0/0/0` page
 5. On the `Editing interface xe-0/0/0` page, set `802.1Q` Mode to `Access` (or whatever mode you need) and then click on the VLAN drop-down selector.
 Notice that there are two choices:
-    * One choice is the `vlan 100` instance specifically assigned to the `Vancouver 1` Site
+    * One choice is the `vlan 100` instance specifically assigned to the `Vancouver 1` Location
-    * The other choice is `vlan 200`, which was not assigned to a Site, and thus has a global scope
+    * The other choice is `vlan 200`, which was not assigned to a Location, and thus has a global scope

 ![Add VLAN to interface 1](../images/getting-started-nautobot-ui/25-add-vlan-to-interface.png)

 !!! note
-    The `vlan 100` instance that is assigned to the `Ottawa 1` Site does not show up as an option for the `Vancouver1` Site
+    The `vlan 100` instance that is assigned to the `Ottawa 1` Location does not show up as an option for the `Vancouver1` Location

 ![Add VLAN to interface 2](../images/getting-started-nautobot-ui/26-add-vlan-to-interface-2.png)